Procurement

 The procurement card may be used in much the same manner that personal credit cards are used for in-store purchases and for mail, telephone, internet, or fax orders.

 This manual provides the guidelines for using your procurement card, so please read it carefully.
-Your signature on the Procurement Cardholder Agreement (Appendix A) indicates that you have read and understand these guidelines and that you agree to follow them.
+Your signature on the Procurement Cardholder Agreement indicates that you have read and understand these guidelines and that you agree to follow them.

 Accurate record keeping is essential to the Program's success.
 There are no extraordinary requirements -- merely that you retain all sales slips, receipts, etc. that document the purchase.
 You are responsible for your procurement card's security and for the transactions made with your procurement card.
 The procurement card is issued in your name, and purchases made with it are your responsibility.
 Do not allow others to use your card.
 Use of the card outside these guidelines and procurement policy may result in personal liability.